 Cramp is an involuntary contraction of the muscle which can not only be very painful but may also cause muscle damage in severe cases.
-We look at the possible causes and treatment options available.
+Here we explain the possible causes, treatment and prevention of cramp in the calf muscles.

 Although the exact cause of leg cramps has not yet been successfully determined there are thought to be a number of possible causes including: